<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 When filling out your Google Business Profile, be sure to complete all fields to the best of your ability.
 This includes all social media links, business hours, categories that apply to your business and more.

-Regarding the “above the fold” section, does it give clients a good first impression?
+Does it give clients a good first impression?
 Does it capture their attention?
 Do you clearly explain what you do and why your business is the best option?
 Does it guide the user to the next step with a compelling call-to-action?

 Need inspiration?
-Here are some of examples of great “above the fold” content that can be applied to your own webpages.
+Here are some of examples of great “above-the-fold” content that can be applied to your own webpages.

-Best practice is to create a separate webpage for each product or service as opposed to having them all on one page.
+The best practice is to create a separate webpage for each product or service as opposed to having them all on one page.
 Search engines can understand webpages better if they contain just one product or service.
 Plus, humans prefer shorter, focused content.

 Be sure to separate each of your products and services to their own page.
 Then, include your pages in the navigation menu so that visitors can easily locate them.

-Prospects value reviews.
-So, if you have online reviews, share them on your website.
-Sprinkle them throughout your content to build credibility and trust.
 Build a review process, and make sure it’s consistent.
 You can even work it into your digital marketing efforts and ask your current clients for reviews.

 Are you using common generic stock images on your site?
 Don’t look like everyone else.
 Using custom images and video can set you apart from the masses.